Review and road test of the Audi S4 TDI

-The fifth generation Audi A4 offers potent performance in S4 guise.
+The fifth generation Audi A4 offers potent performance in S4 TDI diesel guise.
 As with all previous versions, this is a saloon (or estate) that doesn't shout about its speed, despite it being faster than ever.
-The experts at Car and Driving check it out.
+Jonathan Crouch takes a look.

-The main thing that all S4 models have shared is discreetness.
+The other main thing that all previous S4 models have shared is discreetness.
 Unlike some rivals, this Audi has never shouted about the level of performance it offers.
-There might be extra exhaust pipes, subtle badging and some attractive alloy wheels but Audi have always avoided bulging arches, vents and in your face body kits - there's the RS4 for that.
-And so we come to this current generation model, a car that returns to the turbocharged V6 format but offers more power than ever.
+There might be extra exhaust pipes, subtle badging and some attractive alloy wheels but Ingolstadt has always avoided bulging arches, vents and in your face body kits.
+And so we come to this current S4 TDI model.
 How does it stack up to its predecessors?

 Design and Build

-Like the regular A4, the S4 is based on Audi's latest 'MLB' platform that uses a combination of high strength steels and aluminium to reduce weight.
-This is down to 1,630kg for a standard S4 saloon, despite the car being marginally longer and wider, if not taller.
-Indeed, the S4 has sports suspension that makes it 23mm closer to the ground than a normal A4.
+Like the regular A4, the S4 is based on Audi's 'MLB' platform that uses a combination of high strength steels and aluminium to reduce weight.
+The S4 has sports suspension that makes it 23mm closer to the ground than a normal A4.
 To look at this model externally, you'd be hard pushed to know how potent the S4 is.
 There are the now traditional aluminium-look mirror housings, four exhaust tips, a subtle lip on the boot lid, plus S4 specific front and rear bumpers.

 Market and Model

-You'll need a £40,000 budget for your S4.
-That prices the car in direct competition with the BMW 340i.
-If that's an agreeable figure, the first question you need to ask yourself is whether you prefer your Teutonic express as either a saloon or estate.
+You'll need a budget of around £50,000 for your S4.
+That prices the car in direct competition with cars like BMW's M340i xDrive and the Mercedes-AMG C 43.
+If it's the Audi you want and the asking price is agreeable, the first question you need to ask yourself is whether you prefer your Teutonic express as either a saloon or estate.
 While the saloon may be a little lighter, if you're going for subtle speed, an estate seems the obvious choice.